Penn Medicare Solutions

 For 2020, Medicare Part B asks that you pay the first $198 per calendar year in a deductible and then asks you to pay 20% of the Medicare allowed charges for services.

-Have no fear here — Medigap Plan F will pay these charges for you!
-Plan G will also pay these charges but will ask you to pay the annual Part B $198 deductible.
+Have no fear here — Plan G and N will pay these charges but will ask you to pay the annual Part B $198 deductible.
+Plan N will also ask for two copays–$20 at the doctor and $50 at the ER.

 Q: Must I opt for Medicare Part B?